Particular/docs.particular.net/nservicebus/messaging/evolving-contracts.md

 For senders and publishers:

-* Update senders and publishers to target the new contracts assembly
+* Update senders and publishers to target the new contract's assembly
-* Update senders and publishers use the new message contract when sending/publishing messages
+* Update senders and publishers to use the new message contract when sending/publishing messages

-This may be done gradually, deploying endpoint by endpoint as suited.
-Endpoints that are not upgraded and reference the previous contracts assembly, will be unaware of the newly added data as it will be ignored during deserialization.
+This may be done gradually, deploying endpoint by endpoint as needed.
+Endpoints that are not upgraded and reference the previous contracts assembly will be unaware of the newly added data as it will be ignored during deserialization.

 For receivers:

 * Update receivers to target the new contracts assembly
-* Add an additonal message handler that can handle new message contract
+* Add an additional message handler that can handle new message contract
 * Adjust the handler that handled the previous contract version:
   * Adjust message processing by assigning a default value to the missing properties.
 It's necessary to carefully examine what the default values for the added properties will be.
-In particular, it's important to consider how clients might interpret the default value and provide appropriate guidelines for them.
+In particular, consider how clients might interpret the default value and provide appropriate guidelines for them.
   * When the values for the new properties are required and the data is available in an accessible storage, it can be retrieved as part of the message processing
   * When the new properties are required to correctly process the message and are stored by another service:
     * Convert the original message handler to initiate a saga
     * When the message is received, and the handler identifies that a part of the data is missing, send a dedicated message to the relevant endpoint to retrieve the missing information.
 If needed, keep track of the data from the original message by storing all relevant information in the saga
     * When the data is retrieved, a new message containing all required information can be sent.
 This message will be handled by the same handler that processes the new message contract type, deferring the actual processing to a single handler.

-When all senders and receivers are updated and in-flight messages in the old format have been handled, the previous message contract can be obsoleted.
+When all senders and receivers are updated and in-flight messages in the old format have been handled, the previous message contract can be marked as obsolete.
 By decorating the previous contract type with the `Obsolete` attribute, the changes become visible for receivers when they upgrade to the new version.
-In a next major version, the obsoleted types may be removed.
+In the next major version of the assembly, the obsolete types may be removed.

 #### Removing data from a contract

-When the need rises to remove data from a contract, the easiest way to implement this change is to start at the receivers' side.
+When the need rises to remove data from a contract, the easiest way to implement this change is to start from the receiver side.

 Adjust all receivers to not rely on the data that needs to be removed by:

 * Retrieving the data from somewhere else
 * Removing the data completely

 In the first case, the same way of working can be applied as when adding data to a contract: